Ford-Luxoft/sdl_evolution/proposals/NNNN-add-transport-independent-unique_device-id.md

 ## Potential downsides

-This change will force mobile app manufacturers to update their applications
+This change will require mobile app manufacturers to update their applications.

 ## Impact on existing code